An intro to different Privacy Frameworks

 FedRAMP ensures that cloud apps and services used by government agencies are safe.
 It enables efficient and cost-effective procurement of information systems and eliminates duplication of effort and risk management costs.

-If your organization provides cloud computing services (including SaaS, PaaS, and IaaS) and wants to do business with US government agencies, then you need to be FedRAMP certified.
+If your organization provides cloud computing services (including SaaS, PaaS, and IaaS) and wants to do business with US government agencies, you need to be FedRAMP certified.

 To be FedRamp compliant, you need access control, awareness and training, audit and accountability, security assessment and authorization, configuration management, contingency planning, identification and authentication, and incident response.